Yuandiaodiaodiao/opinion-js-sdk/README.md

 # Opinion CLOB SDK (TypeScript)

+> **⚠️ DISCLAIMER: This is an UNOFFICIAL Node.js SDK for Opinion Labs.
+This project is not affiliated with, endorsed by, or maintained by Opinion Labs.
+Use at your own risk.**

 TypeScript SDK for interacting with Opinion Labs' CLOB (Central Limit Order Book) prediction markets on BNB Chain.

 ## Features